 Colour Me Senseless - Annual Youth Art Exhibition

-“Colour me Senseless” is The Regional Youth Art Exhibition showcases the works of young people aged 13–25 years from across the City of Victor Harbor and Alexandrina Council areas.
+“Colour me Senseless” is The Regional Youth Art Exhibition showcasing the works of young people aged 13–25 years from across the region.
 It aims to encourage young emerging artists and arts students in our community to get actively involved in the local arts scene.
 The exhibition is an awesome opportunity to showcase your individual creative talent and produce something artistic that is exciting, striking, stimulating or thought provoking.

 Colour Me Senseless gives the talented young people of our region a great opportunity to exhibit their work.
 The exhibition accepts all art forms including paintings, sculpture, instillation and photography.

 We celebrated NAIDOC week at Goolwa with a fully supervised lock in Blue Light Disco on Friday 12 July.

 NAIDOC Week celebrations are held across Australia by Aussies from all walks of life each July to honour the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.